atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 #### Access Via AWS CLI, AWS SDKs, and AWS APIs

 ...

+### Overview of the Initial Networking Environment

+***...highlight that the initial development environment network environments will likely be supplanted over time as on-premises integration and the need to use non-overlapping IP address ranges and other enhancements emerge...***

 ### How to Monitor Costs Incurred Via Their Development AWS Account